dogabudak/parcellab/Readme.md

 I used a simple Behaviour driven test approach .
 I wrote the tests depending on the reviewers behaviour first and then i implemented the code inside.
-Due to the time limitation, I could not add extra flavors to the tests but rather keep the covarage as high as possible.
+Due to the time limitation, I could not add extra flavors to the tests but rather keep the coverage as high as possible.
+At the end of testing marathon I was able to achieve %100 percent test coverage.
+To run integration tests please run `yarn test:integration` and to run unit tests please run `yarn test:unit`.

 ### Future Improvements: